ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 **Approving the _Let’s Quiz!_ application production deployment.**

-The _Workflow Approval_ interface is where authorized users can approve or deny an automation task.

 * Click on the *Controller* tab on the top of the browser window.
 * Please log in using the provided credentials if required.
 * Click on the _notification_ icon in the top right corner of the controller UI to open the _Workflow Approval_ interface.

 ![Approval notification](../assets/img/controller_approval_notification.png)

+The _Workflow Approval_ interface is where authorized users can approve or deny an automation task.

-* Click on the _checkbox_ on the left-hand side next to “**Deploy to Prod?”**
+* Click on the _checkbox_ on the left-hand side next to `Deploy to Prod?`.
 * Click on the **Approve** button located at the top of thew *Workflow Approvals* UI.

 ![Approval workflow](../assets/img/controller_approve_workflow.png)